ataylor89/Math2025/sciencequestions/answers.md

 The sky is blue because the molecules in the air scatter blue light more than they scatter red light, and the blue light gets reflected back to the observer.
 This is a phenomenon known as Rayleigh scattering.

 To use a different terminology, the resonant frequencies of nitrogen (N2) and oxygen (O2) are in the blue portion of the visible spectrum.
 They scatter blue light in all directions, more than they scatter other frequencies.

+## 3. Why is a sunset red?

+During sunrise or sunset, light from the sun travels through a longer path of the atmosphere before it reaches our eyes.
+It also travels through a lower altitude, where the air is denser and more crowded.

+Blue light gets scattered so much, on this longer path through the atmosphere, that it hardly reaches us.

+What reaches us instead, are the longer wavelengths of visible light, namely, red and orange, because they are scattered much less than the other colors of light, and they are far more concentrated.